srikanya659qwe/Django-Students-Morning-03-08-2020/README.md

 ### Day-5(07-08-2020)
 #### Day-5 content:
 _________
-  - 1.How to create Templates folder and ahow to access the files in templates folder
+  - 1.How to create Templates folder and how to access the files in templates folder
   - 2.Templates folder is created in inner of app in that we are saving all out .html files
   - 3.Useage of render method
      - ex: